-A polygon is a closed geometric figure whose sides are nothing more than line segments.
+A polygon is a closed geometric figure whose sides are simple line segments.
 Each corner of a polygon where two sides intersect is called a vertex of the polygon.

-For example, a triangle is a polygon of 3 sides.
+For example, a triangle is a polygon with 3 sides.
 There are also three vertices, one at each point.
-This is the simplest polygon, because you can't construct one with just 1 or 2 sides.
+This is the simplest polygon, because you can't construct one with just 1 or 2 sides (try it!).

 Classification of Polygons